CarlosSMA/CarlosSMA/README.md

 </p>

 My name is Carlos, and I'm a 17-year-old Brazilian developer.
-I consider myself a Back-End developer + DevOps enthusiast; I mainly code in Python, but I'm also studying how to integrate Rust and Docker in my projects.
+Back-End developer + DevOps enthusiast, and also mainly code in Python, but studying how to integrate Rust and Docker in projects.

 <details>
 <summary>📘 Info</summary>